gemrb/gemrb.github.io/_posts/2020-08-25-interview-with-project-founder-daniele-collantoni.md

 author: Jaka Kranjc
 ---

-On the occasion of the anniversary, we asked a few questions from Daniele "Balrog994" Collantoni, the project founder and prolific contributor.
+On the occasion of the anniversary, we asked a few questions of Daniele "Balrog994" Collantoni, the project founder and prolific contributor.

 **1. What was the initial motivation to start GemRB, even before all the